Medical questions & health advice by licensed doctors

-"What is kenacomb used for?
+"What is kenacomb used for?"

 I found a tube of 'kenacomb' in my new apartment when I moved in, and read that it was for 'skin conditions' on the internet.
 Now I'm a little freaked out - what would kenacomb really be used for?
 Did someone with a contagious skin condition probably live here before me?

 One is an antifungal medication, one is an antibiotic, and one is a steroid.
 In other words, Kenacomb is a cream that could be used to treat several very common skin conditions, including yeast infections or mild fungal infections; mild bacterial infections such as cuts or scrapes; as well as mild allergic reactions such dermatitis or eczema.
 In other words, it is impossible to tell what the cream was being used for but at the same time it is highly unlikely that it was being used for a contagious skin condition that would still be in the apartment.
 As always, giving your new living space a good cleaning is the most prudent advise.
 You should discard the Kenacomb; in general any chemicals or medications that you discover upon moving into a new space should be promptly discarded.
 As always, your doctor is available to discuss any specific concerns with you.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.